TheTesla/xyzcad/README.md

 ## Theory of operation

 It looks like the software iterates over alle points in the 3d raster space.
 But this would be very slow.
-So the algorithm is a bit mor optimized.
+So the algorithm is a bit more optimized.

 1. At first it searches for two points, one inside the solid (=True), one outside (=False).